bikeindex/bike_index/app/views/documentation/api_v2/_info_footer.markdown

 The Client-side flow is good for client-side javascript apps.
 Here's an article on [Client-side flow in OAuth2](http://labs.hybris.com/2012/06/05/oauth2-the-implicit-flow-aka-as-the-client-side-flow/).

-*There may be rate limiting on the future for non-authenticated requests - so if you have an access token, consider using it for everything.*
+*There will be rate limiting on the future for non-authenticated requests - so if you have an access token, consider using it for everything.*

 <a class="ref" id="ref_applications_authorized">